anchit-chandran/ms-blog-langraphjs/blog.md

   {};
 ```

-We'll come back to this but at a glance:
+We'll come back to this, but at a glance:

 - `HelloWorldGraphState` will be the interface for our `State`.
 - `graphStateChannelsChannels` includes our _reducers_, which specify ["how updates from nodes are applied to the `State`"](https://langchain-ai.github.io/langgraphjs/concepts/low_level/#reducers).